jjschueder/-testrepo/README.md

-# stat6306introdatascience
+# testrepo
+test repo

-Files and projects for Stat 6306 Introduction to Data Science
+This is a Test Repository for MSDS 6306 - Doing Data Science